 Advising the Management

-We study the optimal size and composition of an advisory committee when information is dispersed and informed parties differ in preferences and beliefs and strategically acquire and communicate information.
-If shareholders and management have similar objectives but disagree due to different beliefs, communication by committee members exhibits positive externalities, and the manager's expertise enhances the committee's advisory role.
-Conversely, if agents have conflicting preferences, communication externalities are negative, and managerial expertise impedes the advising effectiveness.
-The optimal advisory body includes all informed agents under heterogeneous beliefs, but a strict subset of informed agents under heterogeneous preferences.
-Thus, advisory shareholder voting (board) is optimal in the former (latter) case.
+We study the optimal size and composition of an advisory committee when shareholders differ in preferences and beliefs and strategically acquire and communicate information.
+If shareholders and management have similar objectives but disagree due to different beliefs, and information is cheap, the optimal advisory body includes all shareholders.
+Conversely, if agents have conflicting preferences or information is sufficiently costly, the optimal advisory body is a strict subset of shareholders.
+Thus, advisory voting (board) is optimal in the former (latter) case.
 If ownership is endogenous and shareholders differ in beliefs, combining advisory shareholder voting with a diverse board can be optimal.

 JEL Classification: D71, D74, D82, D83, G34